Hawaii hotspot: Modern studies

 Three of the earliest recorded observers of the volcanoes were the Scottish scientists Archibald Menzies in 1794, James Macrae in 1825, and David Douglas in 1834.
 Just reaching the summits proved daunting: Menzies took three attempts to ascend Mauna Loa, and Douglas died on the slopes of Mauna Kea.
 The United States Exploring Expedition spent several months studying the islands in 1840–1841.
-American geologist James Dwight Dana was on that expedition, as was Lieutenant Charles Wilkes, who spent most of the time leading a team of hundreds that hauled a pendulum to the summit of Mauna Loa to measure gravity.
+American geologist James Dwight Dana was on that expedition, as was Lieutenant Charles Wilkes, who spent most of the time leading a team of hundreds that hauled a Kater's pendulum to the summit of Mauna Loa to measure gravity.
 Dana stayed with missionary Titus Coan, who would provide decades of first-hand observations.
 Dana published a short paper in 1852.

 Dana remained interested in the origin of the Hawaiian Islands, and directed a more in-depth study in 1880 and 1881.
 He confirmed that the islands' age increased with their distance from the southeasternmost island by observing differences in their degree of erosion.
 He also suggested that many other island chains in the Pacific showed a similar general increase in age from southeast to northwest.
 Dana concluded that the Hawaiian chain consisted of two volcanic strands, located along distinct but parallel curving pathways.
 He coined the terms "Loa" and "Kea" for the two prominent trends.
 The Kea trend includes the volcanoes of Kīlauea, Mauna Kea, Kohala, Haleakalā, and West Maui.
 The Loa trend includes Lōiʻhi, Mauna Loa, Hualālai, Kahoʻolawe, Lānaʻi, and West Molokaʻi.
 Dana proposed that the alignment of the Hawaiian Islands reflected localized volcanic activity along a major fissure zone.
 Dana's "great fissure" theory served as the working hypothesis for subsequent studies until the mid-20th century.